 One important discipline: The meeting facilitator cannot simultaneously be a contributor.
 That creates a counterproductive (if unintentional) bully pulpit.
 In a perfect world, the facilitator will be an outsider, with no stake in the outcome other than its legitimacy and timeliness.

-Garret and Dennis facilitated law firm Brouse McDowell (Akron, OH) making a really smart marketing strategy decision that was owned by all the stakeholders and, thus, supportable and sustainable.
+The venture’s founders facilitated one of my law firm clients making a really smart marketing strategy decision that was owned by all the stakeholders and, thus, supportable and sustainable.
 (My role was limited to "compiler," i.e., I spoke "group decision" and "law firm marketing/sales," so I translated for everyone as we converted a process developed for IT organizations for use by a law firm.)
 If you'd like a copy of the case study that the firm's COO and I wrote afterward for Law Firm Governance magazine (now defunct), let me know.

 Some years later, I found myself in position to put this to the acid test.
 I'd been finessed into agreeing to chair the Legal Marketing Association's annual conference.
 I knew nothing about chairing a big event, and knew only about half of the members of the conference committee, which was already in place.
 I began by writing a position paper explaining my view of the state of the industry, LMA, and the annual conference, which I distributed to the committee members for markup and comment.